JainitBITW/better_xv6/initial-xv6/README.md

 It's important to note that some variables and stack elements cannot be directly restored to the `trapframe`, as certain kernel stack and other elements are shared and used for various purposes.

+### FCFS Scheduler
+* For this scheduler, we iterate over the proc table, and select the process with the minimum `ctime`.
+* This value of `ctime` is set equal to number of ticks at the time of process creation, and thus, this is the time of creation of the process.
+* I acquire locks for every process that I check.
+* Also, I modified the file `kernel/trap.c` to disable processes being yeilded due to clock interrupts.
+Changes were made in the `kerneltrap` and the `usertrap` function.

 ### MLFQ Implementation
 Implement a simplified preemptive MLFQ scheduler that allows processes to move between different priority queues based on their behavior and CPU bursts.

 *   If a process uses too much CPU time, it is pushed to a lower priority queue, leaving I/O bound and interactive processes in the higher priority queues.